The Bankrate promise

 Here’s a step-by-step guide on how to sell a house by owner.

-1. Pros and cons of selling a house without a Realtor
+1. Weigh pros and cons of selling without a Realtor

 There are advantages and disadvantages to selling a house without a Realtor.
 Here are a few things to think about before you get started:

-- Save on commission fees: You’ll keep more of your profits after closing because you won’t have to shell out money for a Realtor’s commission fee, which can average 6 percent of the home’s sale price.
+- Save on commission fees: You’ll keep more of your profits after closing because you won’t have to shell out money for a seller’s agent’s commission fee, which averages 3 percent of the home’s sale price.

-- Maintain control over the situation: You have no middleman in your dealings with buyers and/or their agents, which can sometimes complicate things.
+- Maintain control: You have no middleman in your dealings with buyers and/or their agents, which can sometimes complicate things.
 You choose which offers to consider and how to market your home.

-- Enjoy a quicker sale: According to the National Association of Realtors’ 2020 Profile of Home Buyers and Sellers, 77 percent of FSBO homes sold in less than two weeks.
+- Enjoy a more personal experience: According to the National Association of Realtors’ 2022 Profile of Home Buyers and Sellers, 50 percent of FSBO sellers sold to people they already knew.

-- Could net less money for your home: Selling a house without a Realtor typically leads to a lower sales price, according to data from the NAR.
-The median sales price of a FSBO home was $217,900 in 2020, nearly $25,000 less than the median sales price of $242,300 for agent-assisted home sales.
+- You could net less money: Selling a house without a Realtor typically leads to a lower sale price, according to NAR data.
+The median sale price of a FSBO home was $225,000 in 2022, a whopping $120,000 less than the median of $345,000 for agent-assisted sales.

-- Means tackling obstacles without professional help: Some possible bumps in the road include dealing with non-permitted work, issues with the title, requests for repairs and financing issues.
+- It means tackling obstacles without pro help: Some possible bumps in the road include non-permitted construction work, issues with the title, requests for repairs and financing issues.
 A Realtor regularly deals with these problems; going it alone can be a challenge.